elenderg/PAL-1000/instruções de compilação.md

 `To move a rider returning an error string (code rules - validate qualifier):`

-`If the rider's token's length is less than 2, put "_Qualifiers need to end with ')'._" into the error string; exit.`
+`If the rider's token's length is less than 2, put "Qualifiers need to end with ')'." into the error string; exit.`

-`If the rider's token's last's target is not the right-paren byte, put "_Qualifiers need to end with ')'._" into the error string; exit.`
+`If the rider's token's last's target is not the right-paren byte, put "Qualifiers need to end with ')'." into the error string; exit.`

 `To move a rider returning an error string (code rules - validate remark):`

-`If the rider's token's length is less than 2, put "_Remarks need to end with ']'._" into the error string; exit.`
+`If the rider's token's length is less than 2, put "Remarks need to end with ']'." into the error string; exit.`

-`If the rider's token's last's target is not the right-bracket byte, put "_Remarks need to end with ']'._" into the error string; exit.`
+`If the rider's token's last's target is not the right-bracket byte, put "Remarks need to end with ']'." into the error string; exit.`

 `To move a rider returning an error string (code rules - validate string):`

-`If the rider's token's length is less than 2, put "_Strings need to end with '""'._" into the error string; exit.`
+`If the rider's token's length is less than 2, put "Strings need to end with '""'." into the error string; exit.`

-`If the rider's token's last's target is not the double-quote byte, put "_Strings need to end with '""'._" into the error string; exit.`
+`If the rider's token's last's target is not the double-quote byte, put "Strings need to end with '""'." into the error string; exit.`

 ...is able to weed out mal-formed remarks, strings, and qualifiers right out of the gate.